EngineerBetter/engineerbetter-hugo/content/blog/kill-the-devops-team.md

 ## _Actual_ DevOps

-Now we've got the provocative click-bait opening out of the way, let's define what DevOps _actually_ is:
+Phew - we've got the provocative click-bait opening out of the way.
+I can now let slip that some of my best friends are DevOps Engineers.
+Honest!

+Let's define what DevOps _actually_ is:

 > You write it, you run it, you get woken up at 4am by it.